EilonMishael/Ex3-software-structure/README.md

 # Ex3-software-structure
-This is the thirs assignment
+This is the third assignment